Chapter 12 : Fishing for Wishy-Washy Wishing

 The tiny smile that he had been holding onto faded into a sour chuckle.
 As soon as it became clear that this conversation was purely business not pleasure, his patience thinned faster than Ringleward's hair.
 "Look, I get it: you don't like my decisions.
 Don't help me if you don't want to."
 He shook his head.
 "But why are you mentioning this now?
 Why didn't you say anything the first night that you brought them in?"

-you were just luring them.
-Inflating your promises, getting them interested, not actually give them something concrete."
+"I assumed you were just luring them.
+Inflating your promises, getting them interested, not actually giving them something concrete."
 His businessman spiel had the subtlety of a broom insurance agent; how was she supposed to know he had been serious?

 "I haven't offered anything too unreasonable yet."